-With the population in South Melbourne expected to grow by 28.8% from 9,105 in 2021 to 11,730 in 2041, a structure plan is required to help the City of Port Phillip plan and manage growth and change in the centre, while at the same time responding to community aspirations and providing vibrant, liveable local places for everyone to enjoy.
+With the population in South Melbourne expected to grow by 28.8% from 9,105 in 2021 to 11,730 in 20411, a structure plan is required to help the City of Port Phillip plan and manage growth and change in the centre, while at the same time responding to community aspirations and providing vibrant, liveable local places for everyone to enjoy.
 Structure Plans play an important role in setting out the long-term strategic vision for the centre and an action plan on how it will be achieved, in accordance with State Government planning policy.
 This Structure Plan will be implemented over a 20-year period from 2024 to 2044.

-- The current South Melbourne Central Structure Plan and South Melbourne Central Urban Design Framework were adopted by Council in 2005.
-Planning - controls based on these documents were implemented in 2008.
+The current South Melbourne Central Structure Plan and South Melbourne Central Urban Design Framework were adopted by Council in 2005.
+Planning controls based on these documents were implemented in 2008.
 Since that time demographic and land use changes have occurred throughout South Melbourne and development pressure has increased.
-There is also a - Population and demographic statistics are generally based on the South Melbourne neighbourhood, as defined by the City of Port Phillip and ID Consulting, generally using Census data as a foundation.

-greater need to address challenges as associated with climate change and respond to economic impacts from the COVID-19 pandemic.
+There is also a greater need to address challenges as associated with climate change and respond to economic impacts from the COVID-19 pandemic.